mokuhangamagic/mokuhangamagic.github.io/_posts/2024-06-03-nara-karuizawa.md

 We have lunch on the top floor of Nara station.
 The hospital is on the mezzanine floor of the station.
 We order our food carefully, enjoying the view.
 It's all in Japanese, but it's the IPad we need to use to order that makes it a little stressful.
 Hanna from Finland is a vegetarian and is served a soup with large bowls of meat.
 Courageously, she takes the meat out and drinks the rest of the soup.

-In the afternoon we visit [Boku'undo] (https://boku-undo.co.jp).
+In the afternoon we visit [Boku'undo](https://boku-undo.co.jp).
 This is a somewhat younger shop.

 Here they sell ink paste.
 Among the mokuhanga people, this has the reputation of being the 'best of the best' for black printing.
 And wow - cheaper than in Tokyo, and they have an even 'richer' or blacker version that the colleagues didn't know about yet.